 But, still the race to automate “known knowns” is a race to the bottom.
 The value in a product is the resources and skill required in producing it.
-Banking products do not need no fields, raw materials or warehouses: only skills.
+Banking products need no fields, raw materials or warehouses: only skills.

 If Mr. Cryan thinks that is the future of his business, he needs his head read.